Koala3353/Koala3353/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning **Web development**
-- 💬 If you want me to make you a discord bot, feel free to contact me.
-Click [here](https://github.com/Koala3353/Koala3353/blob/main/MoreInfo.md) for more info.
+- 💬 If you want me to make you a discord bot or a custom website, feel free to contact me.
+Click [here](https://github.com/Koala3353/website-shop) for more info.
 - 📫 How to reach me:
             Discord: **koala_3353**